sp7t/project-athena/CONTRIBUTING.md

     git rebase --continue
     ```

-    > **💡 GUI Alternative**: VSCode will show conflict markers in your files.
+    > **💡 GUI Alternative**: VS Code will show conflict markers in your files.
 Resolve conflicts using the inline conflict resolution tools, then use the Source Control panel to stage changes and continue the rebase.

 4.  **Force push (with lease)**: After a successful rebase, you'll need to force push your branch.
 Use `git push --force-with-lease` to avoid accidentally overwriting work if someone else has pushed to the branch.

     ```bash
-    git push origin your-feature-branch --force-with-lease
+    git push origin your-feature-branch --force-with-lease --force-if-includes
     ```

-    > **💡 GUI Alternative**: In VSCode, after rebasing, the Source Control panel will show that your branch has diverged.
+    > **💡 GUI Alternative**: In VS Code, after rebasing, the Source Control panel will show that your branch has diverged.
 Click the sync button and choose "Force Push" when prompted.

     _Why rebase?_ Rebasing helps keep the commit history clean by placing your feature branch commits on top of the latest `develop` branch, avoiding unnecessary merge commits.